 Cognitive Ability Tests

-Does this sound familiar - you are just a few weeks into your dream job and the buzz and excitement of starting fresh ebb away when the thought of scoring good in cognitive test comes up?
+Does this sound familiar - you are just a few weeks into your dream job, and the buzz and excitement of starting fresh ebb away when the thought of scoring well on a cognitive test comes up?

-Of course, it is difficult to pass any aptitude test at first, cognitive ability tests are no different.
-Cognitive tests are the family of psychometric tests that are designed to measure your general intelligence.
+Of course, it is difficult to pass any aptitude test at first; cognitive ability tests are the same.
+Cognitive tests are the family of psychometric tests designed to measure your general intelligence.

 These tests are usually in multiple-choice format with questions from the verbal, numerical, abstract, and logical sections.

 Are you feeling nervous about it?
-While it's quite easy to give the test and waste the opportunity, this is something you will regret later.
+While taking the test and wasting the opportunity is easy, you will regret this later.

 Start From The Basics:

-Think of the strategies that you had applied when you were a high school lad.
+Think of the strategies you applied when you were a high school lad.
 Think of all the good study habits that you have learned and apply them now.
-For example, take your breaks, keep an eye on the syllabus, try out things that you were once doing to keep your mind active and interested.
+For example, take your breaks, keep an eye on the syllabus, and try things you once did to keep your mind active and interested.

-Start of a plan and then move.
-Don't put yourself in unnecessary pressure as sleeping on books is not going to make you feel relaxed.
-Don't rely on caffeine to stay active, instead eat healthily and thing to make your body happy.
+Start a plan and then move.
+Don't put yourself under unnecessary pressure, as sleeping on books will not relax you.
+Don't rely on caffeine to stay active; instead, eat healthily and things to make your body happy.

 Focus, But Not On Perfection:

-Your prime goal should be answering the correct questions, not on completing the test.
-This way, you will end up attempting questions that will increase your score.
-Also, only a few candidates manage to answer correctly, and a small number of the test takes to manage to finish the test.
+Your prime goal should be answering the correct questions rather than completing the test.
+This way, you will attempt questions that will increase your score.
+Also, only a few candidates responded correctly, and a small number finished the test.

-Also, practice is what makes you perfect; so, don't skip that!
-Practice as much as questions you can get so that you get prepared with what you are going to encounter.
+Also, practice makes you perfect, so don't skip that!
+Practice as many questions as you can to prepare for what you will encounter.

-You can take help from online courses, books, and more to ensure you don't skip any question type.
-Make time to participate in mock tests, as this will give you a sense of being in real aptitude test.
+You can get help from online courses, books, and more to ensure you complete all question types.
+Make time to participate in mock tests, giving you a sense of being in a real aptitude test.

 Know Your Strengths:

-Knowing your strengths is one of the most important factors that will help you increase your score.
-And this is achieved through practice.
+Knowing your strengths is one of the most critical factors that will help you increase your score.
+This is achieved through practice.
 With practice, you can identify which areas need more attention and which can score you highly.

 Also, some students are good in English while others are good in numeric, so identify them and answer.
 Moreover, if you encounter a question for which you take more time, simply skip it and move to the next.